jflaga/jflaga.github.io/_journal/2023/2023-09-17-learned-something-new-about-the-Pharisees-b38145a.md

 I have been reading the book "Near Christianity: How Journeys along Jewish-Christian Borders Saved My Faith in God" by Anthony Le Donne.

-I got the book from BookSale.
+I got the book from BookSale in a mall in Davao.
 What made me buy the book was the title of Chapter 3: "On the Border of Jesus and Genocide".
 It talks about Anti-semitism and Christianity, and the contributions of Christianity on the persecution of Jews during the time of Hitler.

 > If ever the book which I am not going to write is written it must be the full confession by Christendom of Christendom’s specific contribution to the sum of human cruelty and treachery.
 Large areas of "the World" will not hear us till we have publicly disowned much of our past.
 >